chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 production setup (where it often takes place offline).

-We will review here the orders of magnitude you can expect from a number of jax-sklearn estimators in different contexts and provide some tips and tricks for overcoming performance bottlenecks.
+We will review here the orders of magnitude you can expect from a number of secret-learn estimators in different contexts and provide some tips and tricks for overcoming performance bottlenecks.

 Prediction latency is measured as the elapsed time necessary to make a